brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 I omitted a kernel density estimation (KDE) plot on top of the histogram because as training progressed, the KDE became much more jagged and not representative of the actual probability density function (PDF).
 I was using `sns.kdeplot`, if anyone knows how to fix this, please let me know in the comments section!

 There are two things that I don't particularly like about this approach.
 The first is that it is possible to have multiple peaks in the distribution, as seen when the neural network is first initialized.
 I realize that as training went on, only one peak emerged.
 However, the fact that an agent can potentially learn such a distribution (with multiple peaks) makes me uncomfortable.
 If we go back to our example in the financial markets, an action of -1 will have the exact opposite reward of 1 (because it is the other side of the trade), so having peaks at both ends of the spectrum is quite confusing.
 I would much rather just have one peak near 0 with a large standard deviation if the agent is uncertain which action to take.
-The second is that it becomes overly optimistic in its decision when compared to a gaussian output (which we will see later), which could possibly indicate that it is understating the uncertainty.
+The second is that it becomes overly optimistic in its decision when compared to a gaussian output (we will see this later), which could possibly indicate that it is understating the uncertainty.

+I will digress for a moment to state that a multimodal distribution (a distribution with multiple peaks) is not always bad.
+For example if you imagine an agent trying to navigate through a room and their policy dictates the angle at which they will move, then there could be two different angles that, while momentarily will send them in different directions, will ultimately lead them to the same end location.
+However, for this post, we will stick to the example in the financial markets, where a multimodal distribution doesn't make sense.

 Instead of using MC dropout, we can try using a normal distribution in the output and see if things improve.
 The architecture of our neural network now becomes: